shahid3167/Hybrid-DL-BHA-Approach-for-Energy-and-Anomaly-in-Smart-City-Applications/README.md

 <img src= "Figures/FeaturesDistributionChiSqure.jpg" width ="5650" height ="4500>
 <p align="center">

 Fig. 4.
-A representation of the distributions for the different features of IoT devices and smart city applications.
+Chi-square goodness-of-fit test of feature distributions against the Normal distribution to characterize the smart city dataset.

 # Results
 The results are evaluated through energy efficiency using loss function and R2 and anomaly detection performance using accuracy, precision, recall, and F-measure.